acceleratingdigitalskills/cli-and-web-for-music/episodes/04-introduction-to-web-technologies.md

 The colored bars at the top of the screen show each individual HTTP request graphically (the “waterfall”), with the duration taken for each request to be fulfilled is given by the length of the bar.
 The different colors indicate what the status of the request is over time.
 Notice also the statisics at the end of the file list: the total number of requests made, the total amount of data transferred, and the total load time for the site.

 To dig into a particular request, select it from the list and double click on it.
 It will open a new pane as below.
 Look at the very first request in the list, the request for the document itself: index.html.
 From this we’ll see a a lot more information about the request, including the HTTP status code associated with the response, and the IP address of the responding server.
-We also see the “request method”, the HTTP “verb” that was used to fetch the resource.
-Almost all browser-initated requests will use the GET verb, but others are available (POST is another verb and is used to submit form data, and sometimes to call APIS—see below).
+We also see the request method, the HTTP “verb” that was used to fetch the resource.
+Almost all browser-initated requests will use the `GET` verb, but others are available (`POST` is another verb and is used to submit form data, and sometimes to call APIs — see later episodes).

 Under the Timing pane, you’ll see a more fine-grained look at the time that each request took and what the colors stand for.

 ![image](https://github.com/acceleratingdigitalskills/cli-and-web-for-music/assets/94374319/4c87eaa7-03a0-4359-ab40-4e1abddf92fd)

+::::::::::::::::::::::::::::::::::::: challenge

 ## Challenge 2: The feel of the web